IBM-Cloud/isv-vsi-product-deploy-sample/image_id_one_nic_vsi_sample/README.md

 the methods described in _IBM COS getting started docs_ (https://test.cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
 This qcow2 image will be used to create a custom image (https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images) in the customer account by the terraform script.
-It's recommended to delete the custom image after the VNF is created by terraform.
+It's recommended to delete the custom image after the VSI is created by terraform.

 ## Costs